bakpakin/Fennel/setup.md

 **Note**: Fennel can be used in non-UNIX environments, but those environments will mostly not be covered in this document.

+Fennel does not contain any telemetry/spyware and never will.

 ## Downloading Fennel